 Because each project specializes in serving students within its community, the types of programs and services may differ.
 However, the projects share the common goal of improving the flow of information about postsecondary education and financial aid while raising achievement levels of targeted students.
 Some common services provided by the consortia includes advising, tutoring, parent outreach, and college awareness workshops.

-The Cal-SOAP program is administered by the California Student Aid Commission, with individual projects applying each year for continued federal funding.
+The Cal-SOAP program is administered by the California Student Aid Commission, with individual projects applying each year for continued state funding.
 By law, each state allocation must be matched by an equal or higher level of local resources.

 The Student Aid Commission is assisted in administration of the program by a 12-member, legislatively mandated advisory committee.
+As of 2010, the advisory committee has been discontinued.
+The Student Aid Commission is currently in the process of reestablishing the advisory committee.